vmsmith/CookBook/mushrooms_cepes_bordelaise.md

 ### Cèpes à la Bordelaise

 #### Ingredients

-* 1/2 kg cèpes
+* 6 - 8 cèpes (for 2 people)
-* 1 large or 2 medium shallots
+* 1 large or 2 medium shallots, chopped
+* Several garlic cloves, chopped
 * Bunch of flat parsley
+* 2 soup spoonfuls of white bread crumbs
 * Olive oil
-* 2 soup spoonfuls of white bread crumbs
 * Salt
 * Freshly ground black pepper

 #### Preparation
-1. Wash the cèpes and seperate the stalks, then slice the heads and chop the stalks
+1. Clean the cèpes and seperate the stalks
+   * Slice the heads at a diagonal
+   * Chop the stalks
-2. Finely chop the shallots
+3. Finely chop the shallots
+4. Finely chop the garlic
-3. Wash and chop the parsley
+5. Wash and chop the parsley

 #### Directions
 1. Heat the olive oil and saute the sliced mushroom heads for around 5 minutes.